Skip to main content

 ParameterDescription

-<source_parameters>Defines the configuration parameters required for the specified source type.
+<source_parameters>Connection and configuration parameters specific to the selected source type.

 MySQL Parameters